Ana Brian Nougreres

-Ana Brian Nougrères is an Uruguayan academic, lawyer and the UN Special Rapporteur on the right to privacy.
-She was an adviser to the politicians in the two houses of the General Assembly of Uruguay.
+Ana Brian Nougrères is a Uruguayan academic (since 2000), lawyer (since 1985) and the United Nations Special Rapporteur on the right to privacy (since 2021).
+She was council adviser for the Senate and Chamber of Deputies in Montevideo (1992-2019).

 Life

-Nougrères was a council adviser to Uruguayan politicians in the senate and in the Chamber of Deputies in Montevideo.
-She retired from that position in 2019 after more than two decades of employment.
+As council adviser to the Uruguayan Parliament, she acted as a consultant for politicians in the Senate and in the Chamber of Deputies, holding the position for more than two decades, until she left in 2019.

-In 2021 she was a professor of law, Privacy and ICT at the University of Montevideo.
-She was the chosen volunteer to be the UN Special Rapporteur on the right to privacy.
-She replaced Joseph Cannataci, who had been the first appointee from 2015 and who had served for six years.
+As Professor of Law, Privacy and ICT at Universidad de la República and University of Montevideo, she teaches to students of Law, of IT Engineering and Data Science.

-Nougrères attended a meeting of the European "Convention 108" in November 2021 (Convention for the Protection of Individuals with Regard to Automatic Processing of Personal Data).
+She was the chosen volunteer to be the United Nations Special Rapporteur on the Right to Privacy, replacing Joseph Cannataci, who had been the first appointee from 2015 and who had served for six years.
+Doctor Ana Brian Nougreres was renewed Special Rapporteur on 2024 by the United Nations Human Rights Council.

-In 2022, she addressed the United Nations General Assembly.
+As Special Rapporteur of the United Nations she presented several reports at the United Nations General Assembly in New York City, regarding neurotech (A/80/283), regarding what a regulation on data protection and privacy should contemplate (A/79/173), principles of transparency and explainability in artificial intelligence (A/78/310), principles on privacy and data protection (A/77/196).
 She spoke about the increasing use of private data on-line.
 She accepted that new digital technologies process personal data in an invasive and large-scale manner.
 These processes often do not respect the legitimate expectations of the individual and their human right to privacy.
-She had published guidelines which she encouraged each nation to consider her recommendations which were broken down into ten areas: lawfulness, consent, transparency, purpose, loyalty, proportionality, minimisation, quality, responsibility and security.
+She published guidelines in which she encouraged each nation to consider her recommendations which were broken down into ten areas: lawfulness, consent, transparency, purpose, loyalty, proportionality, minimisation, quality, responsibility and security.
 The advice was intended to assist each different country to find a balance between the conflicting interests of processing personal data and the right to privacy.